Mafruha17/CIDM6330-Spring2025/README.md

 | Evolution 5 | Full Django Ninja, Docker, Celery, Redis, Testing | Fully implemented                          | [Evolution 5 Repo](https://github.com/Mafruha17/CIDM6330-Spring2025/tree/main/Assignment05) |

 ---
+🧪 Development Summary: Throughout the development of each evolution phase, functional and scope-specific testing was consistently conducted to validate system behavior.
+Communication across components and crosscutting concerns were incrementally verified.
+While some conceptual implementations, such as the AI service API, have been integrated, their full testing and expansion are deferred to future phases due to scope limitations.
+Overall, the project demonstrates steady and effective progress through discovery, refinement, and iterative learning, satisfying the intended outcomes for each designated evolution stage.

 ## 📖 Evolution 0: Domain Specification and UML Modeling
 - ✅ Completed and Done